 - Privacy concerns

 I’d love to have smart lighting with sensors installed along the footpath where I walk back from public transport at night.
-I’d like to be able to pre-book a parking spot into the Central Business District, and then charge my electrical vehicle while I go shopping.
+I’d like to be able to pre-book a parking spot in the Central Business District, and then charge my electrical vehicle while I go shopping.

 However, I don’t like the idea of leaning against a pole in the city checking my phone and not knowing that there is a hidden security camera above me.
 I don’t like the idea of walking into a venue that uses facial recognition software without signage and transparency.